openkfw/d4dtools/docs/gis.md

 The following **challenges** should be considered when using geo-spatial data for project planning, implementation, and monitoring or verification:

-a) the availability of (updated) data
+1. the availability of (updated) data
-b) adequate data storage, hardware, and IT infrastructure
+2. adequate data storage, hardware, and IT infrastructure
-c) inter-institutional cooperation in terms of data exchange
+3. inter-institutional cooperation in terms of data exchange
-d) access to the internet
+4. access to the internet
-e) adequate training of project implementers/monitors in the target regions to increase sustainability
+5. adequate training of project implementers/monitors in the target regions to increase sustainability
-f) access to appropriate software
+6. access to appropriate software

 ## Interoperability Requirements
 The following standards/requirements should be considered as part of the setup of any geospatial tool:

 - File formats for handling vector and raster data are manifold.
 Industry standards are recommended for georeferenced data exchange, such as KML, GeoTIFF, GeoJSON, SHP, GPX, GPKG,